 Another real-world filming location you can now visit in Northern Ireland is the actual film studio where some of the show was filmed.
 This attraction, found at the Linen Mill Studios, opened in 2022.

 Here you’ll find a wealth of information about what went into making the show, from props and set design through to concept art and costumes.
-There are also interactive experiences as well as full sets including the Winterfell Great Hall.
+There are also interactive experiences as well as full sets including the Winterfell Great Hall, with the knighting of Brienne of Tarth staged exactly where it was filmed.
 We really enjoyed visiting and learning about the huge amount of work that went into creating the series.

 The Linen Mill Studios are found in Banbridge, which is around 25 miles south west of Belfast.
 You can get here by car, or you can book a ticket which includes shuttle transfer from Belfast or Dublin here.